Underscore Native News

 Indigenous communities have historically been underrepresented — and often grossly misrepresented — in media coverage, contributing to harmful stereotyping, invisibility and erasure that persist as modern forms of racism.
 At Underscore, we’re building a better news model that addresses those wrongs, tackling structural inequities in media while exposing governmental and societal systemic inequities through our in-depth and investigative reporting.

-Our journalism has won 35 regional and national awards over the past two years.
+From 2023 to 2025, our journalism earned 58 national and regional awards, including a host of first-place selections from the Indigenous Journalists Association and Society of Professional Journalists, among other honors.
 We’re based in Portland, which has one of the highest urban Indigenous populations in the U.S., and our reporters live and work here, regularly producing journalism that is critical to the city’s Indigenous and non-Indigenous residents alike.

 Quote